 This is not a good score and should be improved.

 You can check your CIBIL score online to make informed financial decisions.
-Here are some of the ways through which you can conduct a free CIBIL score check:
+Here are some of the ways through which you can conduct a free CIBIL score check online:

 1. Directly from the Bureau's Website